County nixes mandatory recycling

 Mandatory recycling in Harvey County has come to an end — though recycling itself will continue.

-There will be self-serve recycling at the transfer station, and cities will be making their own policy decisions as to if to continue recycling.
+There will be self-serve recycling at the transfer station, and cities will be making their own policy decisions as to whether to continue recycling.

 The county receives about 150 tons of recycling a month.
-About 82 percent of rural addresses do not participate in the recycling program, even under mandatory recycling rules.
+About 82% of rural addresses do not participate in the recycling program, even under mandatory recycling rules.

 According to county staff, cities have been informed.
 North Newton and Hesston are planning to continue, while Newton will be discussing the issue this winter.

 Harvey County created mandatory recycling by an ordinance passed in 2006.
 Initially, recyclable materials only included corrugated cardboard, newspapers, aluminum cans, steel cans, glass, and No. 1 and No. 2 plastics.
-Shortly thereafter, Harvey County closed the municipal solid waste landfill, and began transferring all trash and refuse to the Reno County landfill.
-Over the next several years, the County Commission expanded the recyclable materials list., The mast recent additions came in 2010.
+Shortly thereafter, Harvey County closed the municipal solid waste landfill and began transferring all trash and refuse to the Reno County landfill.
+Over the next several years, the county commission expanded the recyclable materials list.
+The most recent additions came in 2010.

 The company performed two audits over the past three months to pinpoint how much of an issue that is.